Home > Lifetime ISA > First-time buyers > What is a mortgage?

 What is a mortgage?

-So why do they feel so complicated?
-Well, to start with, there's hundreds of different mortgages to choose from in the UK and they all come with different interest rates, repayment terms and rules about who can open them and how you can pay the money back.
+So, why do they feel so complicated?
+Well, to start with, there are hundreds of different mortgages to choose from in the UK and they all come with different interest rates, repayment terms and rules about who can open them and how you can pay the money back.

 Don't panic.
 We've broken down the common phrases you'll hear about mortgages and explained how they work so you can start your property search knowing what to expect.